The Fire This Time (anthology): Reception

 Writing for the San Francisco Chronicle, Imani Perry described Ward's collection as, "a composition made by someone who is as careful a reader as she is a writer.
 Ward is attuned to the spirit of this moment and she is its conductor, gifting insight to us all."
-Dwight Garner particularly praised contributions by Ward, Rachel Kaadzi Ghansah, Carol Anderson, Kevin Young, and Garnette Cadogan, saying their works are "[e]ach...so alive with purpose, conviction and intellect that, upon finishing their contributions, you feel you must put this volume down and go walk around for a while."
+Dwight Garner particularly praised contributions by Ward, Rachel Kaadzi Ghansah, Carol Anderson, Kevin Young, and Garnette Cadogan, saying their works are "[e]ach ... so alive with purpose, conviction and intellect that, upon finishing their contributions, you feel you must put this volume down and go walk around for a while."

+Kirkus Reviews called it an "insightful" and "important collection" with "Timely contributions to an urgent national conversation."
+In a starred review, Publishers Weekly similarly stated that "Ward’s remarkable achievement is the gift of freshly minted perspectives on a tale that may seem old and twice-told.
+Readers in search of conversations about race in America should start here."

+Dwight Garner, for The New York Times called it a "powerful book".
+Jamil Smith, also writing for The New York Times, said, of the book and its namesake derived from Baldwin, "It seeks not to repeatedly dig up Baldwin’s legacy, but to provide a model for contextualizing and building upon it so that, perhaps, the man can finally rest in peace.
+This volume has found a new generation to carry the weight".